alanwongs/alanwongs.github.io/markdown_reference.md

 ## Storing the markdown commands for this layout here

+Newlines can be created by adding two spaces at the end.

 Text can be **bold**, _italic_, or ~~strikethrough~~.

 There should be whitespace between paragraphs.